 The National Security Council made the following policy demands in light of this increase in traffic deaths:

 If you lost a loved one in a car accident, you may have legal grounds to seek compensation from the responsible party.
-Give us a call at 845-600-0000 to get a free consultation from our experienced personal injury law firm based in Kingston, NY and Poughkeepsie.
+Give us a call at 845-600-0000 to get a free consultation from our experienced personal injury attorneys in Kingston, Poughkeepsie or Newburgh, NY.